kor-taeyoon/Yuno-star/README.md

 - Compatible with Kstars (Raspberry pi)

-- Work with Wireless Controller (BT 4.2)
+- Work with Wireless Controller